TonyTwoStep/Lynda-Decryptor/README.md

 # Automated Python Wrapper for Lynda-Decryptor
 This tool is the easiest way to bulk decrypt all offline Lynda videos to .mp4 format with a proper folder structure and naming.

-The original tool was made by h4ck-rOOt this slight rework adds an interactive Python wrapper and automation.
+The original tool was made by h4ck-rOOt this slight rework adds an interactive Python wrapper and automation for getting many courses' videos with one click.

 ## Usage
 - Clone or download the repository and run lynda_decryptor.py from a command prompt